threefoldtech/info_grid/src/playground/nextcloud.md

 This is normal.
 You might simply need to wait for the DNS to propagate completely.

-## Set Talk and TURN Server for Cases 3 and 4

-When using Case 3 or 4, if you want to use the Talk app, you need to install it and then set a TURN server.
+# Talk

+If you don't rent a public IP with your deployement, it's still possible to use Nextcloud Talk in a more limited fashion.
+It's generally understood that this method can work for up to four participants in a call.
+For larger calls, the dedicated backend, which requires a public IP, is recommended.

+While some calls can go entirely peer to peer and don't require any setup beyond installing the Talk app, a TURN server can be helpful to relay data when a peer to peer connection can't be established.
+There's more information on TURN servers after the install instructions.

-### Install Talk
+## Install Talk

 To install Talk, do the following: